California State University Governance and Administration

-- The CSU offers more than 115 fully online hybrid degree programs.
+- The CSU offers more than 104 fully online and 69 hybrid degree programs and concentrations.

 - The CSU’s growing online concurrent enrollment program gives students the ability to enroll in courses offered by other campuses in the CSU system.

-- The CSU serves more than 5,000 individuals annually through professional development certificate programs in educational health services, business and technology, leisure and hospitality, manufacturing, international trade, and many other industries.
+- Over the past four years, the CSU has issued nearly 50,000 professional development certificates in education, health services, business and technology, leisure and hospitality, manufacturing, international trade and many otherindustries.